How to Use Rit DyeMore Synthetic Dye

 When your fabric reaches your desired color or after at least 30 minutes for polyester fabric, remove from the dye bath.
 Keep in mind, fabric looks darker when wet.

 Rinse in a stainless steel sink with warm water, then cooler water, until it runs clear.
-Wash in warm, soapy water, rinse, and hang to dry or dry on a paper towel.
+Wash in warm, soapy water, rinse, and air dry.

 The fabrics ended up dyeing a range of colors from lilac to almost black.
 These differences are mainly due to the different fiber contents.
 Here are our observations.